GNA University B.Tech Admissions 2026

 Algebra | 5-7% |

-2. Focus on conceptual understanding: Conceptual clarity should be your main goal in the early time of preparation.
-Do not just depend completely on just memorization of formulas, focus on understanding the fundamental principles behind each topic.
+2. Focus on conceptual understanding: Conceptual clarity should be your main goal in the early stages of preparation.
+Do not just depend completely on memorization of formulas; focus on understanding the fundamental principles behind each topic.
 Start with NCERT textbooks to achieve a strong foundation, then go for advanced reference materials and application-based exercises to deepen your knowledge and problem-solving skills.

 3. Build a consistent daily study routine: Establishing a consistent daily study routine is important.
 Divide specific study hours for each subject, and try to stick to this schedule.
-Balance your time between learning theoretical concepts, practicing problems, and trying self-assessment.
-Regular, moderate study sessions are generally more effective.
+Divide your time between learning theoretical concepts, practicing problems, and trying self-assessment properly.
+Daily study sessions are usually more effective.

 Frequently Asked Questions (FAQs)